Shopify/checkout-sheet-kit-swift/README.md

 	/// Internal error: exception within the Checkout SDK code
 	/// You can inspect and log the Erorr and stacktrace to identify the problem. case sdkError(underlying: Swift.Error)

+	/// Issued when the provided checkout URL results in a 404.
+	/// The SDK only supports stores migrated for extensibility.
+This can be an indicator that the store is still using checkout.liquid and needs to be migrated to extensibility case sdkError(underlying: CheckoutLiquidError.unmigratedCheckout)

 	/// Unavailable error: checkout cannot be initiated or completed, e.g. due to network or server-side error
         /// The provided message describes the error and may be logged and presented to the buyer.